moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 > But instead of using a single archive for the binary blob, Satisfactory uses the [FArchiveLoadCompressedProxy](https://github.com/EpicGames/UnrealEngine/blob/4.26.2-release/Engine/Source/Runtime/Core/Public/Serialization/ArchiveLoadCompressedProxy.h) to store the big binary structure.
 > Here, the data is not stored in a single archive, but multiple archives containing just a single chunk.
 > Probably, this structure has the advantage of decompressing the large buffer internally step by step and not all at once.
-> Nevertheless, this is probably why the buffer size seems to be stored twice in the chunk header.
+> Nevertheless, this explains why the buffer size is stored twice in the chunk header.

 ## Decompressed binary data